gloppr05/backup-edge-bookmarks/README.md

 - Run the script:
 	`./backup-edge-bookmarks.ps1`

-The script uses the Windows Task Scheduler to automatically backup your bookmarks when log in.
+The script uses the Windows Task Scheduler to automatically backup your bookmarks.
 This feature requires PowerShell in administrator mode.